ssc-media/dvd-script/README.md

   - mkisofs provided by [genisoimage](http://cdrkit.org/)
   - dvdrecord provided by [wodim](http://cdrkit.org/)
 - Hardcoded items
-  - Video files should be generated under `~/Videos/` and the format should be `obs-%Y%m%d-%H%M.flv`.
+  - Video files should be generated under `~/Videos/` and the format should be `obs-%Y%m%d-%H%M.mkv`.
   - Prayer meeting starts at 19:30, Sunday service starts at 10:25.
   - First 15 seconds and 45 seconds are removed for Sunday service and Prayer meeting, respectively.
   - Location of this repository.